staslebedenko/azure-container-landscape/README.md

 Let's do a quick fix by adding secrets to the Container App settings (KeyVault we will use later)
 ![image](https://user-images.githubusercontent.com/36765741/202296088-7dc6f0cb-538a-4e2a-a459-5151c2038a01.png)

-After this changes we re-deploying our application and getting another error Cannot open server 'dcc-modern-sql' requested by the login.
+After this changes we re-deploying our application and getting another error Cannot open server 'cont-land-sql' requested by the login.
 Client with IP address

 There is a two ways to solve this problem, the first is to use Azure Connector preview and make a direct link to database with secrets managed by KeyVault, or add IP address to exceptions.
 Or you can create a Container app environment with VNet from the start and use network endpoint of Azure SQL